Home Page > Supplementary Information > The Pass of Brander Stone Signals

 |Fig. 5: Awe Crossing Signalling Diagram.|

-In 1895, the stone signals were fitted with commutators that would operate electric alarm bells in the event of a rock-fall.
+In 1895, the stone signals were fitted with commutators, which would operate electric alarm bells in the event of a rock-fall.
 There were two separate circuits, one to the east of Awe Crossing and one to the west.
 Both circuits controlled bells in the signal box and signal watchman's house at Awe Crossing.
 In addition, the east and west circuits controlled bells in the foremen platelayers' houses at Falls of Cruachan and Bridge of Awe respectively.
 When Awe Crossing signal box was abolished on 2 October 1966 (together with the next box to the east, Loch Awe), the bells were transferred to Dalmally and Taynuilt boxes.
 The commutators were removed when Radio Electronic Token Block (RETB) was commissioned in 1988.

 Stone signals 15, 16 and 17 were brought into use on 30 September 1913, the screen having been extended by 1,395 yards at the west end, bringing its total length to the present 7,054 yards (just over four miles).

 The signals had originally been fitted with lower quadrant semaphore arms.
-As an economy measure, those that carried both Up and Down direction arms had only a single lamp that shone in both directions.
+As an economy measure, those that carried both Up and Down direction arms had only a single lamp, which shone in both directions.
 For this reason, the arm on one side of the post had to be of the unusual left-hand spectacle type.
 The signals were converted to upper quadrant type around 1968 and are now electrically lit.
 From late 1996, highly reflective paint was applied to the signal arms, greatly improving their visibility in darkness.
 In recent years, railings for the safety of maintenance staff have been erected around the lever posts and in late 2003, steps were provided from the trackside leading up to each of the lever posts.
-Many of the steel posts that support the screen wires were replaced in 2012.
+Many of the steel posts that support the screen wires were replaced in 2012/2013.

 The Pass of Brander signals were not unique as stone signals had formerly existed elsewhere on the Callander & Oban Railway.
 These were at Craig-na-Cailleach on the west side of Loch Lubnaig, about six miles from Callander.
 The boulder screen there was just 405 yards long, with one signal at each end, all situated on the west side of the railway.
 They came into use on 23 August 1892 following a rock-fall and lasted until the closure of that part of the line in 1965.
 In 1928, the Great Western Railway erected 211 yards of boulder screen, with a signal at each end, at Grove Point between Portland and Easton, on the Isle of Portland.
-The mechanical arrangement of the screen was relatively simple, comprising one continuous wire that ran back and forth from end to end.
+The mechanical arrangement of the screen was relatively simple, comprising one continuous wire, which ran back and forth from end to end.